 Keyword Description Default Target Session Attributes Specifies the server type to preferentially connect to. any: Allows any successful connection. primary: Connect to the primary server. standby: Connect to the standby server. prefer-primary: Attempt to connect to the primary server first, but retry in any mode if none of the listed hosts has a primary server. prefer-standby: Attempt to connect to the standby server first, but retry in any mode if there is no standby server on the listed host. read-write: Connect to a server whose default transaction mode is read/write.
-PGTARGETS ESSIONATT RS, Any read-only: Connect to a server whose default transaction mode is read-only.
-Load Balance Hosts Specify whether to perform load balancing among multiple hosts using the round-robin method. false Host Recheck Seconds Controls how long a host's cached state is considered valid.
+PGTARGETS ESSIONATT RS, Any Load Balance Hosts read-only.
+Specify whether to perform load balancing among multiple hosts using the round-robin method. false Host Recheck Seconds Controls how long a host's cached state is considered valid.
 10 Enable Fdw Acs Specifies whether to switch the connection destination type of the data node with on or off when using the connection routing function.
 This cannot be set to on when "Target Session Attributes=prefer-primary" is specified. off